MerrybyPractice/data-playground/lecture_notes.md

 * Tokenizer.texts_to_sequences()

-  Assigns points based on the
+  Assigns points based on the index's calculated via fit_on_texts.

 * pad_sequences